You Only Gaussian Once: Controllable 3D Gaussian Splatting for Ultra-Densely Sampled Scenes: The Immersion v1.0 Dataset

 \section{The Immersion v1.0 Dataset}

-Existing benchmarks for 3D Gaussian Splatting (3DGS), such as Mip-NeRF 360 \cite{barron2022mipnerf360}, Tanks \& Temples \cite{Knapitsch2017} and ScanNet$++$ \cite{yeshwanth2023scannet++}, are predominantly characterized by sparse viewpoint sampling.
-This sparsity compels algorithms to solve an under-constrained optimization problem where success is measured by the ability to "hallucinate" missing structures rather than the fidelity of physical reconstruction.
-Immersion v1.0 is designed to break this "sparsity shield" by providing an ultra-dense, multi-sensor saturated acquisition protocol.
-By ensuring comprehensive scene coverage, Immersion v1.0 allows researchers to pursue the extreme limits of reconstruction quality, shifting the focus from view interpolation to high-fidelity production-grade modeling.
+Existing 3DGS benchmarks \cite{barron2022mipnerf360,Knapitsch2017,yeshwanth2023scannet++} suffer from sparse viewpoint sampling, compelling algorithms to ``hallucinate'' missing structures in under-constrained settings.
+Immersion v1.0 breaks this ``sparsity shield'' via an ultra-dense, multi-sensor saturated acquisition protocol.
+By ensuring comprehensive scene coverage, it shifts the evaluation focus from view interpolation to high-fidelity, production-grade physical reconstruction.